Puliteja2006/Expense-Tracker/README.md

 ## 📌 Final Note:

-This project demonstrates a strong foundation in **data handling, application design, and frontend development**, forming a base for building advanced financial management systems.
+This project reflects a strong foundation in **frontend engineering, data handling, and product thinking**, and serves as a base for building advanced financial management systems.